robertdemariacira/geoips_proxy_vis/README.md

 ## Example Scripts/YAML Products

 Example YAML products have been provided demonstrating how to use this code to produce ProxyVis AWIPS2 tiles.
-The example scripts can be found in the `tests/scripts/` dir.
+Example scripts can be found in the `tests/scripts/` dir.
 These make use of example YAML products provided in the `geoips_proxy_vis/plugins/yaml/products/geo_proxy_vis_fully_specified.yaml` file.